Evidlo/remarkable_printer/README.md

 ![](img.jpg)

-## Install
+## Quick Start

-Connect the reMarkable via USB and make sure it has internet access,
+Connect the reMarkable via USB and make sure it has internet access.

 Connect to the reMarkable with [SSH](https://remarkablewiki.com/tech/ssh) and execute

     wget -O - http://raw.githubusercontent.com/Evidlo/remarkable_printer/master/install.sh | sh

-This will install and start the printer service on the reMarkable.

-Alternatively, you can build and install the executable yourself with `make install`.
+Then configure your OS to print to the reMarkable, shown below.

 ## Adding the reMarkable as a printer

 #### Linux/OSX (easy)

-Set `10.11.99.1` to your device's address or hostname.

     make install_config host=10.11.99.1

 #### Linux (manual)

-We will add the reMarkable as an Appsocket/JetDirect printer.
+We will add the reMarkable as an Appsocket/JetDirect printer and use the PDF printer driver.

 Linux